 Corrosion, Materials and Welding

 Corrosion causes most metals used in engineering to revert to their natural ores.
 The corrosion process however can take many forms and the causes include oxygen ingress, acid conditions, sour and sweet, microbiologically induced corrosion (MIC), galvanic attack, and crevices.
 The resultant corrosion morphology can vary from general corrosion to pitting, cracking to selective attack of the alloy components.
-Identifying the corrosion mechanisms and the resultant corrosion morphology which threaten the plant is a fundamental step in establishing targeted effective inspection regime, a corrosion management strategy and predicting remnant life.
+Identifying the corrosion mechanisms and the resultant corrosion morphology that threaten the plant is a fundamental step in establishing targeted effective inspection regime, a corrosion management strategy and predicting remnant life.
 Once the possible corrosion threats have been identified and ranked an effective corrosion management strategy can be devised which may be based on corrosion allowance, inhibition, material selection, coatings, cathodic protection, etc. A comprehensive monitoring regime with key performance indicators ensures the efficacy of the corrosion management regime.

-Managing the appropriate level of Corrosion Protection in the form of Prevention, Control and Passivation is based on many factors such as the level of chloride contamination and carbonation, amount of concrete damage, location of corrosion activity, the cost and design life of the corrosion protection.
+Managing the appropriate level of corrosion protection in the form of prevention, control and passivation is based on many factors such as the level of chloride contamination and carbonation, amount of concrete damage, location of corrosion activity, the cost and design life of the corrosion protection.

 We offer an extensive range of technical consulting services, directed at the effective audit, assessment, analysis and management of corrosion through the targeted use of good design, coatings, materials selection, cathodic protection (CP) and inhibition.
 The service includes system design and the development of strategies and procedures.
 Benefits include:

 - Increased Return on Investment

 - Reduced Service Costs

 - Improved Safety, delivering

 The approach adopted will depend on the projects lifecycle phase, its criticality and the owner’s policy objectives.
 Methodologies include: